 “Okay,” you may be saying, “but censorship violates my right, authors’ rights of freedom of speech.
 You know, a basic amendment right.
 That can’t be happening today.”
-Sentences one and two of that statement is correct!
-However, some individuals, groups, or organizations are still disagreeing with views and/or ideas presented within the pages of books (like cultural allusions, offensive language, and more), and are trying to eliminate access – through censorship or trying to have books removed from a library or bookstore – because those views and ideas go against their own beliefs.
+Sentences one and two of that statement are correct!
+However, some individuals, groups, or organizations are still disagreeing with views and/or ideas presented within the pages of books (like cultural allusions, offensive language, and more), and are trying to eliminate access – trying to get books removed from a library or bookstore – because those views and ideas go against their own beliefs.
 Yes, this still happens.
 It’s not something of the past, and it surely isn’t going away in the future.
 However, the ALA strenuously works to protect the rights of librarians, teachers, students, and others to make sure freedom of speech and information access is upheld.
 Who exactly is challenging those rights of ours?
 You may be surprised to find out that since 1990, more parents have overwhelmingly challenged literary content than any other group.

 So, there’s a little background into censorship and the reasons behind the creation and importance of Banned Books Week.
 It’s about awareness, promotion, and of course, reading.
 Remember, just because certain individuals or groups believe certain information shouldn’t be shared or published, doesn’t mean you shouldn’t have access to that very information.

 Have you ever read a book that has been constantly challenged or maybe even censored?
 An example that sticks out in my mind is The Adventures of Huckleberry Finn – one of the most challenged books in history, and, if you’ve read it or know anything about it, you can probably guess why.
 It frequently uses the “n” word and other expletives, and has been accused of being racially insensitive, especially in the current century.
-It’s as if those challengers are blind to history, have never explored satirical rhetoric or devices, or are just unaware of when the book was first published: 1884 (1885 in the U.S.).
-Whether it’s all of these, one of these, or for another reason, they don’t want anyone to have access to the information between the covers.

 Other titles that are frequently challenged or have been banned include (but are certainly not limited to):